 Wrong Assumptions about Eggs

-Eggs are among the most nourishing foods but have been often wrongly accused of causing the heart disease just because they are cholesterol-rich.
+Eggs are controversially some important diet facts myths. are among the most nourishing foods but have been often wrongly accused of causing the heart disease just because they are cholesterol-rich.
 In actual fact, the dietary cholesterol has very little to do with body cholesterol levels.
 Eating eggs is NOT a cause of adverse LDL cholesterol in our blood.